ivanolmo/FSND-capstone/baseball_agency/API_Doc.md

 ### Role Based Access Control
 There are 3 roles utilized in this project.
-They are `agent_assistant `, `agent`, and `executive_agent`.
+They are `agent_assistant`, `agent`, and `executive_agent`.
 All endpoints except one will require the user to be authenticated with one of the roles listed above.
-##### Permission Overview
+#### Permission Overview
-#### agent_assistant
+##### agent_assistant
 The agent assistant assists an agent in day to day operations, and thus needs access to player lists and player details, team rosters, and a list of agents.
 - `get:player-details`
 - `get:teams`
 - `get:team-roster`
 - `get:agents`

-#### agent
+##### agent
 An agent is what makes the business run.
 They sign new players, so in addition to an assistants permissions, an agent can also post, patch, or delete players and teams.
 - *all permissions above, plus:*
 - `get:team-details`
-- `get:agent-clients`
 - `post:players`
 - `post:teams`
 - `patch:players`